 39. What if I hold a service passport?
 Do I need to pay and what documents should I present?

-Visas for Service passports are charged at £55; the documentation required is the same as for an ordinary passport.
+Visas for Service passports are gratis (free); the documentation required is the same as for an ordinary passport.

 40. What are my options for obtaining a visa in the absence of a Bahamas consulate or embassy in my country of residence?